faiimea/CSAPP/README.md

 ## Attack Lab
 Students are given a pair of unique custom-generated x86-64 binary executables, called targets, that have buffer overflow bugs.
 One target is vulnerable to code injection attacks.
 The other is vulnerable to return-oriented programming attacks.
 Students are asked to modify the behavior of the targets by developing exploits based on either code injection or return-oriented programming.
 This lab teaches the students about the stack discipline and teaches them about the danger of writing code that is vulnerable to buffer overflow attacks.

+## Architecture Lab
+Students are given a small default Y86-64 array copying function and a working pipelined Y86-64 processor design that runs the copy function in some nominal number of clock cycles per array element (CPE).
+The students attempt to minimize the CPE by modifying both the function and the processor design.
+This gives the students a deep appreciation for the interactions between hardware and software.